marcelm/cutadapt/README.md

 * Do not run Cython at installation time unless the --cython option is provided.
 * Add the option -u/--cut, which can be used to unconditionally remove a number of bases from the beginning or end of each read.
-* Make --zero-cap the default for colorspace reads.
+* Make `--zero-cap` the default for colorspace reads.
+* When the new option `--quiet` is used, no report is printed after all reads have been processed.

 v1.4
 ----